edwin-abraham-thomas/SkeletonAPI/README.md

-# skeleton-api
+# SkeletonAPI
-Skeleton API project with basic CRUD operations on User entity
+SkeletonAPI project with basic CRUD operations on User entity